-- Will include a safety inspection, design assessment, sprint race, efficiency race, endurance race, regen race and presentation.
+- 1. Will include a safety inspection, design assessment, sprint race, efficiency race, endurance race, regenerative braking demonstration and final presentation.
 Each team starts with storage device void of hydraulic fluid.
 Maximum 10 minutes allowed to manually pressurize the storage device. - 2.
-The pre-charge of the accumulator may not exceed 50 PSI if the vehicle is being shipped.
+The pre-charge of the accumulator may not exceed 50 PSI if the vehicle is being shipped. - a.
 The Technical Liaison will gas charge the accumulator to the safe, desired pre-charge pressure. - 3.
 No mechanical, hydraulic, or pneumatic failures are allowed due to poor design or application of components.
-Vehicle failures during the Sprint Race, Efficiency Race, Regen Race, and Endurance Race will result in elimination. - 4.
+Vehicle failures during the Sprint Race, Efficiency Race, and Endurance Race will result in elimination from that race. - 4.
 Reservoirs, components, and plumbing must meet reasonable industry standards.
 No duct tape or other examples of insufficient workmanship.
 There is zero tolerance for active leaks in the system. - 5.
 The manufacturer's size and rating of the accumulator must be easy to read.
 If air is used, the size of the receiver and pressure must be known. - 6.
 All course competitions will begin with a standing start. - 7.
-It is recommended that teams wear university-branded tee shirts or polo shirts during the competition.
-Stipend funds can be used to purchase these shirts if needed. - 8.
+Teams are encouraged to wear university-branded tee shirts or polo shirts during the competition.
+Stipend funds can be used to purchase these shirts if needed.

+- 8. Steel toe shoes will be required for all attendees at the final competition.
+Advisors and students are welcome to use stipends for this purpose if they do not have them. - 9.
 The vehicle system configuration does not need to remain the same for all races.
 However, all components must remain in place.
-Teams may modify the configuration as long as there is no loss of oil during the change-over, other than a few drops. - 9.
+Teams may modify the configuration as long as there is no loss of oil during the change-over, other than a few drops. - 10.
 Teams that need to make repairs will have that option only until their specified race start time.
-No additional grace period will be provided. - 10.
-All repairs need to be done in the designated "shop area," not in the field or on the racetrack.

-- 11. The event race schedule is final unless teams agree to swap start times on their own.
-Judges and program staff will not make accommodations. - 12.
-Drivers must maintain a safe speed and adhere to all instructions from the course marshals.
-Failure to comply will result in penalties, disqualification of event races, or elimination. - 13.
+No additional grace period will be provided. - 11.
+All repairs need to be done in the designated "shop area," not in the field or on the racetrack. - 12.
+The event race schedule is final unless teams agree to swap start times on their own.
+Judges and program staff will not make accommodations. - Drivers must maintain a safe speed and adhere to all instructions from the course marshals.
+Failure to comply will result in penalties, disqualification of event races, or elimination from the competition. - 14.
 The decisions of the judging panel are final.
 This includes tie breaking decisions.
 All ties will be broken based on adherence to the design criteria and performance.